GenomicsAotearoa/RNA-seq-workshop/docs/5_rnaseq-diffexp.md

 To create a project:

--   Open RStudio and go to the File menu, and click New Project.
+-   Open RStudio and go to the File menu, and click **New Project**.
--   In the window that opens select Existing Project, and browse to the RNA_seq folder.
+-   In the window that opens select Existing Project, and browse to the RNA\_seq folder.
--   Finally, click Create Project.
+-   Finally, click **Create Project**.

+To create a new file where we will type our R code:

+- In RStudio, go to the File menu, and choose **New File** and then **R Script**
+- This will open a new panel where we can save our R command.
-*Save source from untitled to `yeast_data.R` and continue saving regularly as you work.*
+- Initially the new file is called *untitled* - use **Save As** from the File menu to save the file as `yeast_data.R` and continue saving regularly as you work.
 ### Count data

 Note: I have now aligned the data for ALL CHROMOSOMES and generated